BrittanySchutrum/AverageRadialLengthCrossings-Spheroids/README.md

 ### Determining an Average Radial Length Crossing with different sensitivities
 There are two parameters than can be adjusted to optimize the signal to noise ratio of your data set
-1. **Excursion Length** = the minimum horizontal span (along the average radial length axis) during which a peak or valley remains above or below the mean radial length for it to be classified as a valid crossing
+1. **Excursion Length** = number of points that need to consecutively fall to one side of the average
 2. **Minimum Crossing Distance** = A peak or valley must differ from the average radial length by at least this distance (in pixels) to qualify as a crossing

 <p align="center">